carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

-The mathematical equation for a linear fit is:

-$$y=mx+c$$

-where `y` is our output exam result values, `x` is our input revision hour values, `m` represents the gradient of the linear fit, and `c` represents the intercept with the y-axis.
+The mathematical equation for a linear fit is `y = mx + c` where `y` is our output exam result values, `x` is our input revision hour values, `m` represents the gradient of the linear fit, and `c` represents the intercept with the y-axis.

 As well as using our newly created `lin_regress` model to predict new values, we can also inspect the fit coefficients using `.coef_` and `.intercept_`.
 The Scikit-Learn code is designed to calculate multiple coefficients and intercepts at once so these return values will be arrays.
 Since we've just got one parameter we can just grab the first item from each of these arrays as follows: